-It turns out, dogs see better in dim light, and humans have some advantages in bright light, such as better color discrimination, but neither dogs nor dog owners see in total darkness.
-Your dog's night vision allows him to make better use of what little light is available, to see better than us, but if no light is available your dog is as visually helpless as you are.
+It turns out, canines see better in dim light, and humans have some advantages in bright light, such as better color discrimination, but neither dogs nor dog owners see in total darkness.
+Your dog's night vision allows them to make better use of what little light is available, to see better than us, but if no light is available your pup is as visually helpless as you are.

 So why is there a difference in our visual abilities?
 There are several differences in the makeup of your dog's eyes.

 Dogs have larger pupils than humans.
 The pupil is the structure that allows light into the eye, so having a larger pupil allows more light to enter your dog’s eye.
-Also, dogs have more rods and less cones than humans.
+Also, dogs have more rods and fewer cones than humans.
 Rod and cones are photoreceptors on the retina of the eye that collect light information and allow images to form.
-While cones are useful for distinguishing color, rods are light sensitive and allow for vision where dim or little light is available.
+While cones are useful for distinguishing color, rods are light-sensitive and allow for vision where dim or little light is available.
 The presence of more rod cells allows your dog to produce better images in dim light.
-So your dog has better visual acuity at night, or when limited ight is available, than you do.
-You, on the other hand, have more cones than your dog, and can better discriminate color than your dog, as color discrimination is facilitated by cone photoreceptors.
+So your pup has better visual acuity at night, or when limited light is available, than you do.
+You, on the other hand, have more cones than your dog, and can better discriminate color than your furry buddy, as color discrimination is facilitated by cone photoreceptors.

-Another characteristic of your dog’s eye that helps with night vision, is that the lens of your dog's eye is closer to the retina, where the light sensitive rods are located, which makes the image projected onto the retina brighter.
+Another characteristic of your dog’s eye that helps with night vision, is that the lens of their eye is closer to the retina, where the light-sensitive rods are located, which makes the image projected onto the retina brighter.
 Your dog's lens is also larger, allowing them to gather and focus more light.

 Dogs also have a better field of vision than us.
-While we can see about 190 degrees, your dog can see 250 degrees, allowing them to catch movement and images on their periphery without turning their heads.
+While we can see about 190 degrees, your four-legged companion can see 250 degrees, allowing them to catch movement and images on their periphery without turning their heads.
 An advantage when scanning for small movements that might indicate prey.

 So how good is your dog's night vision?
-Pretty good, compared to ours, although your cat will probably give him a run for his money in the night vision department!
+Pretty good, compared to ours, although your cat will probably give your pooch a run for their money in the night vision department!
 Dogs can see better in low light due to having larger pupils and lenses for capturing light, more photoreceptors that work in dim light, and a specialized structure that reflects light back to the retina and changes light wavelengths.
-Dogs do not see or distinguish color and fine detail as well as their owners, however, when light is available but in very dim light they definitely have the advantage.
+Dogs do not see or distinguish color and fine detail as well as their owners.
+However, when light is available but in very dim light, they definitely have the advantage.